Air quality: what you need to know about the Government's fancy new plan

 A county council spokesman said: "The report has only just been published and so we will be looking at it closely with the city council."

-The city council, meanwhile, has said it will run its own consultation in response to the Government's draft plan.
+The city council, meanwhile, is now drawing up its response to the Government's draft plan.

 Environmental stability manager Jo Colwell said in a statement: "We are carefully examining the government’s draft air quality action plan.